 Worried about the mess, the space, or your ability to keep a gaggle of children safe in the kitchen?
 There are plenty of cooking schools or programs that specialize in cooking, baking, or even chocolate-making parties for kids.
 Some will even come to you.

 An outdoor party in winter?
 Yes!
 Whether you set up a large tent in your backyard or use your garage, setting up a camping-themed outdoor birthday party is perfect!
 Fill up individual Thermoses of hot chocolate, serve fun campfire snacks, and plan fun campfire games—tell spooky stories, have a sing along around the “campfire”, and have a rousing game of leapfrog.

 We love the idea of having the kids help you “build a fire”—grab some logs and twigs as well as some red, yellow and orange tissue paper to build a fun, completely fake, fire in your garage!
 And if you have access to a fire pit, take advantage and build a real fire—adults only of course.

 Loot-bag ideas: toques, gloves, cocoa mix

 Have a little sports lover on your hands?
 Try a basketball- or football-themed party.
-Send playoff-game-style invitations, play mini versions of the games or break out the Wii or XBox Kinect.
+Send playoff-game-style invitations, play mini versions of the games or break out an interactive video game.